Click on a question below to jump to the appropriate section.

 - What are the office hours?

-For need-based financial aid, it is recommended that you complete the FAFSA online at www.fafsa.gov as soon as possible prior to the priority deadline listed below.
-Students who apply after the priority deadline may not be considered for some NSC grants, which are awarded on a first come, first served basis.
+For need-based financial aid, it is recommended that you complete the FAFSA as soon as possible prior to the priority deadline listed below.
+Students who apply after the priority deadline may not be considered for some NSC grants, which are awarded on a first-come, first-served basis.
 The Federal Pell Grant is considered an entitlement, and those eligible will be awarded even if applying after the priority deadline.
+Loans are not affected by the priority deadline.

-Remember: You must reapply for financial aid each year.
-Do not delay submission of your FAFSA because of incomplete federal tax information.
-Rather, you should provide your best estimate of family financial data and submit your FAFSA as early as possible.
-Once you file your taxes, you must return to the FAFSA website to submit a correction with your official income information.
-If you have already filed your taxes, we strongly recommend using the IRS Data Retrieval tool through the FAFSA website.
+Remember: You must re-apply for financial aid each year.
+We strongly recommend using the IRS Data Retrieval tool through the FAFSA website, if it is available to you.
 Finally, it is important to promptly submit all documentation requested by the financial aid office (check your myNSC account's "TO DO List").
 Your financial aid application cannot be processed until all requested documents are received.

 NSC's Federal school code is 041143.

-Yes, you may complete the FAFSA using estimated income.
+The FAFSA that becomes available in October uses information from the forms most tax filers already submitted earlier in the year.
+In the event that you have an extension, you may complete the FAFSA with your best estimate.
 You are required to update your FAFSA with the final information from your completed tax returns when finished.

 For a copy of federal tax returns, call the IRS at 1-800-829-1040.